 - [4] The Complainant identified "an assessment amount" as the matter of complaint under Section 4 of the Assessment Review Board Complaint form.
 Specifically, the issues for the Board's consideration were as follows: - (a) Does the weight of evidence support a change of the assessment based on the following revised IA valuation parameters? - i.
-A rental rate of \$29.50/SF for the restaurant spaces; - ii.
-A rental rate of \$25.00/SF for the retail space; - iii.
-A vacancy allowance of 5.75% for all spaces; - iv.
-An operating cost allowance of \$11.25/SF for all spaces; - v.
-A non-recoverable allowance of 2.50% for all spaces; - vi.
-A cap rate of 7.50%.
+A rental rate of \$29.50/SF for the restaurant spaces; - A vacancy allowance of 5.75% for all spaces; - An operating cost allowance of \$11.25/SF for all spaces; - iv.
+A non-recoverable allowance of 2.50% for all spaces; - v.
+A capitalization rate (the "cap rate") of 7.50%.